QualiSystems/devguide_source/_cloudproviders/9.0.0/extending-cloud-provider-shell-data-model.md

     tags: [setting, configuration]      # supported tags are: configuration, setting, search_filter, abstract_filter, include_in_insight, readonly_to_users, display_in_diagram, connection_attribute, read_only
 {% endhighlight %}

-However, if the attribute is not included in the shell's family, you will need to set it both in the `properties:` section, and in the `capabilities:` section’s properties.
+However, if the attribute is not included in the shell's family, you will need to set it both in the `properties:` section, and in the `capabilities:` section’s `properties`.
 We’ll add an attribute called “my discovery attribute”.

-First we'll add it to the capabilities section:
+First we'll add it to the `capabilities` section:

 {% highlight yaml %}
+node_types:
+ vendor.resource.ClpShell:
+    derived_from: cloudshell.nodes.CustomCloudProvider
       capabilities:
         concurrent_execution:
           type: cloudshell.capabilities.SupportConcurrentCommands
         auto_discovery_capability:
           type: cloudshell.capabilities.AutoDiscovery
           properties:
             my discovery attribute:
               type: string
 {% endhighlight %}

 And then we'll add it to the `properties:` section as well (note that this section is missing, so you'll need to add it directly under the `derived_from:` line: